LaterCreator/whyveganism/README.md

 <br><a href="https://informationisbeautiful.net/visualizations/how-many-gigatons-of-co2/" target="_blank" rel="noopener noreferrer">CO2-Statistics</a><br>
 <br><br>
 <h2>What other greenhouse gases exist and what is their GWP? <strong>(Global Warming Potential</strong></h2>
-<p>Methane's instantenous GWP is 120 times greater than that of CO2!
-Since oceans obviously store heat, it's important to remember.</p>
+Methane's instantenous GWP is 120 times greater than that of CO2!
+Since oceans obviously store heat, it's important to remember.

 <br><a href="https://climate.mit.edu/ask-mit/what-makes-methane-more-potent-greenhouse-gas-carbon-dioxide" target="_blank" rel="noopener noreferrer">Methane's GWP</a><br>